janusheide/brundle/README.rst

    :alt: Libraries.io dependency status for GitHub repo

-Runs various linters if they are present in the optional dependencies in pyproject.toml file.
+Runs various linters if they are installed.

 Getting Started
 ---------------